Regulations for the Doctor of Philosophy degree (PhD) at BI Norwegian Business School.

 The PhD education is to provide the candidate with knowledge, skills and expertise in keeping with the national qualifications framework.

 The PhD education is standardized to three years of full-time study, and includes required coursework comprising a minimum of 60 credits.
-In addition, it includes one year of required duties.
+In addition, it includes one year of work obligation.
 The admission is for a period of four years.

 The most important component of the doctoral education is an independent research project or a combined research and development project carried out under active academic supervision.